 - A standpoint (aka stance) - Arguments support (or oppose to) a pro or con view on a controversial issue.
-Without controversy, there is no disagreement and, hence, no reason to argue. - Convincing of acceptability - Arguments aim to make others accept one's own view.
-Arguments are not about finding truth, because truth is not always not known and not always accessible. - A reasonable critic - Arguments can be judged within a given social context.
-In many cases, the judges will be the participants themselves.
+Without controversy, there is no disagreement and, hence, no reason to argue. - Convincing of acceptability - Arguments aim to make others (at least) accept one's own view.
+They are not about finding truth, because truth is not always not known and not always accessible. - A reasonable critic - Arguments can be judged within a given social context.
+The judges may also be the participants themselves.